9 indoor activities for hyperactive kids

 Variation for tweens: Use riddles as clues.
 For example: Find something that gets wetter the more it dries.
 (A towel)

 Bubble wrap can inspire all kinds of activities.
 Roll out the bubble wrap carpet and let your child walk the “runway.”
 Make a hopscotch grid with squares of bubble wrap.
 Or use permanent markers to write letters on the bubbles, and see how quickly your child can “pop” the alphabet.
 You can even let kids paint the bubble wrap and then press paper down on top of it.
-When the bubbles pop, they’ll have spectacular “bubble print” paintings.
+They’ll have spectacular “bubble print” paintings.

 This game couldn’t be easier.
 Blow up a balloon and use a piece of tape to mark the center line or “net” on the ground.
 Balloon volleyball is a great game for two or more kids, but it can work for just one.
 If there’s nobody else around, have your child play both sides by running back and forth over the line to hit the balloon before it lands on the ground.